2xJDubs/Dremica_carnage_raffle/README.md

-# carnage-raffle
+# Dremica-carnage-raffle

-To pick the lottery winners via a publicly verifiable random seed - we’ll be using the hash from Exosama network block #12287000.
+To pick the Bigger Boy Head raffle winners via a publicly verifiable random seed - we’ll be using the hash from Exosama network block #12287000.
 The alphabetic values will be stripped from the hash and only the numeric values will be used as the seed.

 https://explorer.exosama.com/block/12287000/transactions